thislooksfun/snoots/dochome.md

 ## Crawler / Scraper

-If you just want to retreive information from the Reddit api without controlling a user account you can do that!
+If you just want to retrieve information from the Reddit api without controlling a user account you can do that!

 1. [Create an application][creds]<sup>1</sup>